-The LastPass Authenticator cannot be disabled via email using these instructions.
-To access your account, you can use SMS account recovery to log in, then disable Multifactor Authentication for your device.
-If SMS recovery had not previously been set up, please contact Customer Care by clicking a contact option at the bottom of the article.
+Attention: The LastPass Authenticator cannot be disabled via email.
+To access your account, you can use SMS account recovery to log in, then disable multifactor authentication for your device.
+If SMS recovery had not previously been set up, please contact Customer Care by navigating directly to this article and selecting a contact option at the bottom.

-- Log in to LastPass with your username and Master Password from your desktop or another device.
+- Log in to LastPass with your email address and Master Password from your desktop or another device.

-- When prompted, click the If you lost your device, click here to disable authentication hyperlink on the bottom of the Multifactor Authentication window.
+- When prompted, click the I've lost my <authenticator app name> device hyperlink on the bottom of the window.

-- When prompted, enter your Master Password, then click Continue.
+- When prompted, enter your email address, then click Send Email.